What 2020 Democrats are saying about the allegations against Joe Biden

 Former Rep. Beto O’Rourke

-After his appearance Wednesday morning at the annual convention of the National Action Network, a New York-based civil rights organization founded by Rev. Al Sharpton, former Rep. Beto O’Rourke, D-Texas, weighed in on the allegations against the former vice president, saying that Biden’s accusers should be taken seriously.
+After his appearance Wednesday morning at the annual convention of the National Action Network, a New York-based civil rights organization founded by the Rev. Al Sharpton, former Rep. Beto O’Rourke, D-Texas, weighed in on the allegations, saying that Biden’s accusers should be taken seriously.

 O'Rourke said that whether Biden runs for president in 2020 ultimately would be up to him, but that people should listen to his accusers and allow their stories to be a part of the conversation around Biden's potential candidacy and how he would stand as a potential contender for the Democratic nomination.